-Better Engagement Requires More Than Just a Survey
+Better Healthcare Worker Engagement Requires More Than Just a Survey

 For most HR practitioners, when there appears to be a problem with employee engagement, their first reaction is to deploy an engagement survey.
 However, there are many flaws with these types of surveys, and even more troubling, the results actually do little to answer how engagement actually affects patient outcomes.

-The great irony is that today many large companies spend more money on relatively low value annual engagement surveys than they do on workforce analytics — yet workforce analytics is a top priority and capability gap, as identified in the Deloitte’s Global Human Capital Trends 2016 report, and is proven to provide significant business benefits.
+The great irony is that today many large companies spend more money on relatively low value annual engagement surveys than they do on people analytics — yet people analytics “allows for a deeper understanding of issues and actionable insights for the business,” according to the Deloitte’s Global Human Capital Trends 2017 report.

 - Does high engagement lead to improved patient outcomes?